What to look for in adults and children

 What you can do if you see warning signs

-Create a Family Safety Plan.
-Don't wait for 'proof' of child sexual abuse.
-Visit our Family Safety plan pages for information and advice on the things to think about and include in a family safety plan.
+Visit our family safety plan pages for information and advice on the things to think about and to keep your children safe.

 If you are concerned about how a parent, cousin, sibling, friend, or neighbour behaves around children, you can talk through your concerns with experienced advisors on the confidential Stop It Now! helpline, or if you're not ready to speak to someone you can use our live chat or send a secure message.